On the Bergman Kernel of complex hyperbolic manifolds: Introduction

-Let $(X,\omega)$ be a Riemann surface equipped with a complete hyperbolic metric, whose Kähler form is $\omega$.
+Let $(X,\omega)$ be a \kahler manifold equipped with a complete complex hyperbolic metric, whose Kähler form is $\omega$.
 Let $(L,h)$ be a Hermitian holomorphic line bundle over $X$, whose curvature is $-i\omega$.
-For each point $p \in X$, let $\mathfrak{G}_p$ be the set of oriented geodesic loops based at $p$, more explicitly, an element of $\mathfrak{G}_p$ is a geodesic: parametrized by arc length and oriented by its tangent vector.
-To avoid confusion, we remind the reader that the tangent vectors at the two endpoints may differ.
-For each $\gamma \in \mathfrak{G}_p$, let $l(\gamma)$ denote its length, and let $e^{2\pi \alpha_\gamma \sqrt{-1}}$ be the holonomy of $h$ around $\gamma$.
-Our first and main result is the following:
+For each point $p \in X$, let $\mathfrak{G}_p$ be the set of oriented geodesic loops based at $p$.
+More explicitly, an element of $\mathfrak{G}_p$ is a geodesic: parametrized by arc length and oriented by its tangent vector.
+We remind the readers that the tangent vectors at the two endpoints may differ.
+For each $\gamma \in \mathfrak{G}_p$, let $\ell(\gamma)$ denote its length, and let $e^{2\pi \alpha_\gamma \sqrt{-1}}$ be the holonomy the Chern connection of $h$ around $\gamma$.